×

 Example:

-A fifteen‑minute module for new hires introduces the basics of hydraulics and control systems.
+Build bench strength for new products, tools, and workflows without slowing day-to-day operations.
 It uses interactive visualizations of fluid flows, sensors, and input/output mapping and includes a printable glossary.

 Problem-Solving Activities